Guide to the Hollywood Neighborhood in Portland, Oregon

 Walking in Hollywood

 Walking in Hollywood means more than taking an evening stroll in the neighborhood.
-It means that you can walk to the library, restaurants, and to the Hollywood theatre for a movie.
+It means that you can walk to the library, restaurants, and to the Hollywood theater for a movie.

 In the City of Portland Livability study, 94% of Grant Park residents rated their neighborhood “good” or “very good” on these two items: (1) Walking distance to bus stop and (2) Access to shopping and other services.

 Here are two walks in the Grant Park neighborhood:

 - Hollywood This is a short walk through the Hollywood neighborhood.
 It offers enough places to stop, shop, and eat that it can take all day.
 Centered on Sandy Boulevard, the route explores buildings from this popular, close-in neighborhood’s early days to its newest additions.
 Click Hollywood for the guide.